motu-tool/mOTUs/README.md

     Summary:
-        The map_tax command in mOTUs takes short read metagenomic sequencing data as input and maps reads to the mOTUs marker gene database.
+        The map_tax command takes short read metagenomic sequencing data as input and maps reads to the mOTUs marker gene database.